 Rosticcerias are quite common in Italy, some are average, and others are excellent – and in the good ones, the food on sale is restaurant quality, though the price is much lower.
 Wine is often sold too, so if you fancy a drop of red with your meal, you’ve got it.

-Italy’s rosticceria are basically shops which prepare and cook a variety of dishes, both cold and hot, ranging from roasted meats and pasta through to vegetables.
+Italy’s rosticceria are basically shops which prepare and cook a variety of dishes, both cold and hot, ranging from roasted meats and pasta through to vegetables and salads.
 The hot dishes are kept good and hot.
-I’m not 100% certain, but I’m pretty sure most of the food is cooked on the spot.
+I’m not 100% certain, but I’m pretty sure most of the food is prepared on the spot.

 You simply choose (actually, it’s not always that simple to choose as the choice can be overwhelming!) what appeals and it is all nicely packaged for you.
 Then you just take it home and tuck in.
 Just the thing when you can’t be bothered to cook, or even, possibly, when you have unexpected guests.
 Yes, the quality can be that good – our local rosticceria here in Milan is excellent.
 Keep reading to find out more.